Foods Processed with Ultra-Smart Methods

 without spoiling and in a form easy to store, easy to prepare, easy to eat,

 with pleasant flavor, and little waste.
-For about 30 years, I always position my
+For about 30 years, I always place my

 cereal boxes side by side with their nutrition facts and ingredient lists

 facing me.
-Since 2015, each label says “Trans fat = 0 grams” after the
+Since 2015, each food label says “Trans fat = 0 grams” after

 because it clogged arteries.
 Some countries banned or limited trans-fat before